Kartrexofficial/Blurnie/README.md

 # Requirements

 • Oplus (OnePlus) Launcher - To enable Blur and Animation,if the blur is already available on your Device then dont need to install Oplus Launcher.

-• If you dont need Blur,Yoj can try Change System.prob
+• If you dont need Blur,You can try Change System.prop and Change Values of blur.

 # Compatbility
 This module targets devices running realmeUI 5 with Oplus Launcher (Rui 4 Not Tested)